What inspired you to apply for an ASPPH fellowship program?

 I applied to the ASPPH fellowship program because I thought it would be a great opportunity for me to build upon the knowledge and skills I had acquired as an MPH student.
 The program has provided me with a unique experience in which I have been able to learn how public health can inform programs and policies at the federal level, thereby improving people’s lives and reducing the burden of disease on a national and global scale.
 On a more personal level, I applied for the ASSPH fellowship at the National Highway Traffic Safety Administration – Office of Emergency Medical Services (NHTSA-OEMS) because I have a strong interest in the intersection of emergency medical services (EMS) and public health.
 Having also worked for several years as an EMT at the local level, I wanted to learn about EMS systems development and research at the national level.

 In an attempt to increase awareness of the value and uniqueness of EMS data, I am currently in the process of creating several injury and emergency care data dashboard visualizations with Tableau software © 2003-2015.
-These dashboards are populated with data from the National EMS Database, a repository of more than 56 million EMS activations submitted by 48 U.S. States and Territories, which is publically available for original research and analysis.
+These dashboards are populated with data from the National EMS Database, a repository of more than 56 million EMS activations submitted by 48 U.S. States and Territories, which is publicly available for original research and analysis.
 This project has provided me with the opportunity to learn how to use computer software to present a large amount of data in a meaningful way for the general public, the EMS community, and public health professionals.

 I had the opportunity to attend an advertising planning meeting at the White House for the “Stop the Bleed” campaign, a presidential initiative that is focused on building community resilience through empowering bystanders to provide initial emergency care until professionally trained healthcare providers arrive.
 Attending the meeting provided me with the opportunity to meet several advertising executives from various private and non-for-profit companies and to experience how cooperation between the federal government and the private sector can promote community resilience and public health.